hippothebrave/prettycopy/docs/index.md

 [![Documentation Status](https://readthedocs.org/projects/prettycopy/badge/?version=latest)](https://prettycopy.readthedocs.io/en/latest/?badge=latest)

 ## Overview
 Everybody copies and pastes text.
-But sometimes, there are formatting issues in the text you're copying--and who wants to spend all their time correcting formatting?
+But sometimes, you want to change something about the text you just copied.
+Maybe the text has a line break in the middle of every sentence; maybe there's an extra empty space between every line; maybe you want to change it all into upper case, or add quotes around it, or--

 Enter PrettyCopy.